auth0/docs/articles/multifactor-authentication/api/index.md

 The MFA Associate API allows you to create, read, update, and delete (CRUD) authenticators.

-You can use this API to power your end-user interfaces where your users can:
+You can use this API to power user interfaces where your users can:

 * Manage their MFA enrollments
 * Add new MFA authenticators